 Is your small business a participant in the U.S. Small Business Administration’s 8(a) Program, or thinking about applying for certification?
 For disadvantaged small businesses, the SBA’s 8(a) Program is an important source of contracting opportunities, but comes with a unique series of complex and confusing compliance requirements.

-If you need an 8(a) Program lawyer, Koprince Law LLC can help you understand and meet the 8(a) Program’s rules, as well as help you create powerful 8(a) mentor-protégé and 8(a) joint venture agreements to maximize your company’s 8(a) Program potential.
+If you need an 8(a) Program lawyer, Koprince McCall Pottroff LLC can help you understand and meet the 8(a) Program’s rules, as well as help you create powerful 8(a) mentor-protégé and 8(a) joint venture agreements to maximize your company’s 8(a) Program potential.

 8(a) Program Applications